 Praise the LORD, O my soul.
 O LORD my God, you are very great; you are clothed with splendor and majesty.
 (Psalm 104:1)

-This continues our series on “Celebrating the Lord Using Psalm 104.”
-If you want to read Part 1, you may see it here.
+This continues “Celebrating the Lord Using Psalm 104.”
+You may read Part 1.

-David Egner tells of a children’s pastor who introduced two girls and two boys, aged 6-8, and brought them up to the church platform during a service.
+David Egner tells of a children’s pastor who introduced two girls and two boys (aged 6-8) and brought them up to the church platform during a worship service.
 The pastor asked about their favorite Bible stories.
 They mentioned David and Goliath, Jesus’ birth, and His feeding of the 5,000.
 Then the pastor asked, “What is God like?
 How would you describe Him?”
 And the children spoke of the Lord’s power, His holiness, His love, and His ability to “make miracles.”

 All hail the power of Jesus’ name!
 Let angels prostrate fall;